-This does not cover when a human or trust owes money to a company.
-That is probably a Division 7A loan that you should not forgive.
-Get your accountant or financial planner to telephone us.
+This Deed of Debt Forgiveness is not appropriate when you or your trust owes money to a company.
+That is probably a Division 7A loan that your company should not forgive.
+Get your accountant and financial planner to telephone us.

 You do not need to lodge this document in the ACT, WA, VIC, NSW, TAS, NT, QLD or SA.
 There is no duty payable in those States.